 The best SIM only deals of the week are:

-We've run the figures and plucked out the very best sim only deals available in May 2017.
+We've run the figures and plucked out the very best sim only deals available this month.
 Whether you’re after the cheapest plan possible, want to dig out the best value big data SIM plan or just want an all-round great deal but don’t know how much to spend, you’ll find a recommendation just for you.

 1. The absolute cheapest SIM only deal out there

 This is the cheapest readily available SIM only deal currently available in the UK.
 If you just need to keep a phone up and running for occasional use, this is a good option.
-Clearly 250MB is not much data at all so you'd be advised to either keep mobile data switched off or be careful what apps are updating in the background.
+500MB data is doubled from last month, but it's still not much data so you'd be advised to either keep mobile data switched off or be careful what apps are updating in the background.
 BUT WAIT, CHECK OUT THE NEXT DEAL FIRST!

 View this SIM only deal at iD/Carphone Warehouse

 2. The best 1GB+ SIM only deal

 iD | 30-day contract | 1.5GB data | 500 minutes | 5000 texts | £5 per month